Next Start

 In the GMAW process, an electric arc is formed between a continuous solid wire electrode and the metal being worked on.
 This helps close the electric circuit and apply heat, causing melting and fusion between the electrode and the metal.
-The electrode travels through the electrified wire and through the welding gun, and it is protected by a shielding gas that keeps contaminants at bay.
+The electrode travels through the electrified wire and the welding gun, and it is protected by a shielding gas that keeps contaminants at bay.

 Burnback vs. Burnback Control